Report 2: Student Characteristics and Outcomes

 viii The recovery status of 22% of the students is unknown.

 Suggested Citation: Loeb, H., San Nicolas, O., Wyatt, J. G. & Raya-Carlton, P. (2023).
-Seattle Public Schools’ Interagency Recovery Academy Brief Series: Recovery Academy Students’ Characteristics and Outcomes: 2015-2022.
+Seattle Public Schools’ Interagency Recovery Campus Brief Series: Recovery Campus Students’ Characteristics and Outcomes: 2015-2022.
 Renton, WA: Puget Sound Education Service District Strategy, Evaluation and Learning Department and Seattle, WA: King County Department of Community and Human Services, Behavioral Health and Recovery Division.